sau412/arikado_gridcoin_pool/README.md

 # Common interface guide
 ## Pool info
-You can read about pool here
+You can read about pool here.
+Admin can edit it in Pool info editor.
 ## Payouts
 You can see reward payouts here.
 ## Pool stats